The-Best-Codes/bc-holiday.js/README.md

 </details>

-## Other funcions and their usages
+## Other functions and their usages

 ### `formatDate(date)`